 Older Honda Theft Prevention

-Current image: a black vintage honda civic cr x parked in a parking lot
+a black vintage honda civic cr x parked in a parking deck

 Older Honda cars from the 1990s and very early 2000s are frequently stolen because they lack modern security features such as keys with transponder chips and engine immobilizers.
 The most commonly stolen are Accords (especially pre-1998) and Civics (mainly pre-2001).
 These vehicles can often be hotwired or started with worn or shaved keys that easily fit the ignition, making them quick targets for thieves.
-Additionally, the high demand for Honda parts—due to their popularity and the ease of reselling components—makes these cars especially attractive to criminals.
+They are most commonly taken to be parted out and sold, or for temporary use such as joyriding/use in another crime.

 Prevention